Stephen Curry: Business interests

 Curry is widely known for his partnership with Under Armour, serving as the "face of their footwear line" and the President of his signature shoe and apparel line called the "Curry Brand".
-Originally signed to Nike, Curry began a partnership with Under Armour in the 2013 off-season.
+Originally signed to Nike, Curry began a partnership with Under Armour in the 2013 off-season that lasted through late 2025.
 After becoming the NBA MVP and one of the most popular athletes in the world, sales of Curry's shoe line became an influential factor for the brand, with stock prices pivoting based on its success.

 In October 2018, Curry announced his involvement with the relaunch of Palm, a mobile companion device that pairs with a primary smartphone.
 Curry is an investor and the leading brand ambassador for Palm, a small startup based in San Francisco which licenses the Palm name from TCL Corporation.
 He is also involved with designing and testing accessories and even helped to name the device.

 In 2021, Curry, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, erasing billions of dollars in customer funds, with Curry, alongside other spokespeople, being sued for promoting unregistered securities through a class-action lawsuit.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.

 Since 2018, Curry has served as the chief executive officer of Thirty Ink, a San Francisco-based company that works to provide equitable opportunities to people through brand, media, experiences, and philanthropy, as the four major verticals.
 Since 2019, Curry has been the Global Brand Ambassador for Rakuten.
 The company partnered with Curry on a one-day shopping spree at the Warriors Shop in Chase Center for 20 Bay Area children.
 Curry posed as a team shop employee during the event and helped find sports gear around the store.
 In August 2025 it was announced that Curry would be opening a bar called The Eighth Rule in San Francisco's Union Square with celebrity chef Michael Mina.